 Onwards to Ghangaria and Joshimath seems like another planet

-The arduous trek started with crossing the Alaknanda river on a shaky temporary bridge amidst mules, porters and palanquin/palki bearers.
+The arduous trek started with crossing the Alaknanda river on a shaky temporary bridge amidst mules, porters, and palanquin/palki bearers.
 We refused all the services and gaped at people riding in baskets on porters’/pithus’ backs.
-The flood had damaged the trail badly and hastily made dirt road continued for next 3 kilometres.
-Apart from tinkling bells of the hard-working mules, it was a blissfully silent uphill walk and I found myself asking if the noisy morning at Joshimath was for real.
+The flood had damaged the trail badly and hastily made dirt road continued for the next 3 kilometers.
+Apart from the tinkling bells of the hard-working mules, it was a blissfully silent uphill walk and I found myself asking if the noisy morning at Joshimath was for real.
 Waterfalls cascaded down craggy slopes like silver curtains and walnut, peach, and apple orchards lay interspersed between alpine forests.
-The sun shone brightly, peeping through the mossy fir branches and occasional bird calls filled the valley.
-The route went along the Laxman Ganga river which flowed down the stony slopes in fierce intensity.
+The sun shone brightly, peeping through the mossy fir branches, and occasional bird calls filled the valley.
+The route went along the Laxman Ganga river which flowed down the stony slopes with fierce intensity.
 This river too had caused quite a bit of calamity and broken off huge chunks of the forested mountains.
-Remnants of destruction were still visible and pieces of twisted metal, skeletons of uprooted trees and remains of buildings lay scattered.
+Remnants of destruction were still visible and pieces of twisted metal, skeletons of uprooted trees, and remains of buildings lay scattered.
 It was a bone-chilling sight and horrifying stories of decomposed remains of the missing flood victims lying strewn deep in the Himalayas suddenly seemed real.

 Flowers, butterflies, and snow-capped peaks